Managing Change: How to Develop a Strategy that Works

 - What are the various day-to-day tasks that are considered a priority within your organization?

-- What is your firm open to changing?
+- What is your organization open to changing?

 - What have you tried that hasn’t worked, and why?